ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 to configure headers or integrate your preferred caching plugin.

 == Keyword Research ==
-After configuring credentials in **Gm2 → Google OAuth Setup**, connect your Google account from **SEO → Connect Google Account** and use the **Keyword Research** tab to generate ideas via the Google Keyword Planner.
+After configuring credentials in **Gm2 → Google OAuth Setup**, connect your Google account from **SEO → Connect Google Account**.
+The plugin automatically fetches your available Analytics Measurement IDs and Ads Customer IDs so you can select them from dropdown menus.
+Use the **Keyword Research** tab to generate ideas via the Google Keyword Planner.

 == Image Optimization ==
 Enter your compression API key and enable the service from the SEO &gt; Performance screen.